vector-atlas/example_analysis_project_management/example_documentation.md

 then HTML, PDF or MS Word are not ideal formats because: 1) you can’t comfortably read the rendered file on github 2) if you want to comment the rendered doc, its a further step to link those comments or issues back to the source code.
-[Wait, but can I proposed changes in the `.md` file then?
-How does that work?]

 The ideal format would look more like your repo `Readme.md`, which renders the formatting of headers, equations, hyperlinks, etc, for human